razisdan/Yungbar-Wallet-Stealer/README.md

 <!-- Content -->
 <h1 id="Yungbar-grabber"></h1>
-<p>Yungbar Grabber, a powerful and feature-rich tool, offers the following functionalities:<br>
+<p>Yungbar Wallet Grabber, a powerful and feature-rich tool, offers the following functionalities:<br>
    <a href="https://discord.gg/bH3CvNnqsg">Discord Adress</a> - Join our Discord channel for the latest developments
 </p>